San Francisco Glens: Supporters

 The SF Glens supporters' group is known as the SF Glens Brigade, or Briogáid Ghleann (as it is known in Irish Gaelic as a nod to the club's Irish roots).
 They currently meet at Skyline College for matches and travel on the road to support the club.

 Kit sponsors

 The SF Glens made history when they announced that global brand Carlsberg would be the presenting sponsor for their inaugural season kit, as Liverpool F.C., Wimbledon F.C., and F.C.
 Copenhagen are the only other club teams in association soccer to ever don the renowned beer company's logo on the front of their jerseys.
-The Glens' other kit sponsors are Soccerloco, Rubica, and Thomas Quinn Law.
+The Glens' other kit sponsors were Soccerloco, Rubica, and Thomas Quinn Law.
 In addition, the club entered a contract with Casa Sanchez Foods to feature the iconic Jimmy the Cornman logo on their coaches' apparel.
 In 2019, Powerade became the club's training kit sponsor.
 Ahead of the 2024 USL League Two and USL W League seasons, the Glens announced a multi-year front-of-kit partnership with Guinness.